Parviz Afshari: Saudi-Iranian relations

 In 1933, Crown Prince Saud ibn Abd al-Aziz made an 8-day trip to Iran and met with Reza Shah Pahlavi.
 Between 1944 and 1948 diplomatic relations between the two governments were interrupted The Saudi religious police had arrested the Iranian pilgrim, Hajji Abu Talib al-Yazdi in the Grand Mosque in Mecca, accused him of throwing excrement on the Ka'bah, brought to justice, found guilty and beheaded.
 In 1948 diplomatic relations were resumed until 1979 with a delegation of goodwill.

 Ruhollah Khomeini had dialectically developed his idea of a theocracy from the Wahhabi real state.

 From 22 September 1980 to 20 August 1988 during the Iran–Iraq War, Saddam Hussein relied on the full support of Fahd of Saudi Arabia.

 On May 7, 1984, allegedly four McDonnell F-4 fighter jets of the Iranian Air Force entered Saudi Arabia in an attack on an oil tanker in the Persian Gulf.
 On May 8, 1984, two Iranian fighters of same type of aircraft were shot down.

 Alaeddin Boroujerdi, the Iranian Chargé d'affaires, intended for the post of Ambassador, was expelled.
-The Iranian government did not send Mojtaba Hashemi whose language assets had been to poor to be designated as an diplomat.
+The Iranian government did not send Mojtaba Hashemi whose language assets had been to poor to be designated as a diplomat.

 Power conservation interests led to the regulation of mutual pilgrimage.

 On July 31, 1987, 402 people lost their lives in conflicts between Iranian Hajjis and Saudi Arabian Crowd control (275 Iranians, 85 Saudis, including police, and 42 pilgrims from other states).
 On August 1, 1987, in Tehran, the Saudi embassy was raided, looted, illegally deprived of the presence of personnel, ill-treated, and the homes of Saudi diplomats attacked, resulting in a sarcastic officer dying of his injuries.

 The Iranian Chargé d'Affaires in Riyadh, Hussein Sadeqi, was declared persona non grata and had to leave Saudi Arabia within 48 hours.

 In this situation, Parviz Afshari became Iranian chargé d'affaires in Riyadh (Saudi Arabia).
 For the 1988 pilgrimage, the Saudi government cut the 150,000 to 45,000 visas for Iranian pilgrims to Mecca and broke diplomatic relations.